xumingkuan/voting-top-k-predictability/README.md

 This repo is one of the projects in the [15-780](https://www.cs.cmu.edu/~./15780/#project) course (Graduate Artificial Intelligence, Spring'22) of CMU.

-It reproduces a part of Figure 2 of the paper [Can We Predict the Election Outcome from Sampled Votes?](https://ojs.aaai.org/index.php/AAAI/article/view/5593) in AAAI-20.
+It replicates a part of Figure 2 of the paper [Can We Predict the Election Outcome from Sampled Votes?](https://ojs.aaai.org/index.php/AAAI/article/view/5593) in AAAI-20.

 It also computes the top-k average-case predictability.
 (Can we predict the top-k election outcome instead of the full outcome?)
 In some cases, for example, we only care about the top-1 election outcome.